fwigorcferreira/swift-style-guide/README.markdown

 Where an Xcode project is involved, the organization should be set to `Future Workshops` and the Bundle Identifier set to `com.futureworkshops.ProjectName` where `ProjectName` is the name of the project.

 ![Xcode Project settings](screens/project_settings.png)

+## Creating a project

+Future Workshops's CI, and other tools rely on a set of configurations in the Xcode project.
+To match the necessary requirements for all the projects, it was created a tool to generate news projects: [FWToolkit](http://kb.office.fwn/posts/create-an-fw-xcode-project/).
+It is a command like script that enables the developer to generate a new environment by simply running: `fwt proj new [language] [ProjectName] [ClassPrefix]`.
+The `ClassPrefix` is not used on Swift files, but it is important to properly configure new Objetive-C files.

 ## References